 - Update of operating system before end of support, i.e. upgrade of version or, if not possible, replace operating system by a new virtual server

-The use of virtual servers requires knowledge of how to regularly install, update and configure the desired services or service software.
-If software from the so-called standard installation sources is used, the regular automatic update is done by the LRZ.
+The use of virtual servers requires knowledge available at all times for installing, configuring and regularly updating the desired services or service software.
+If software from the so-called standard installation sources is used, regular automatic updating is performed by the LRZ.
 If this is not possible or desired, the customer is responsible for regular software updates.
 Security updates must be applied within 7 days.

 An upgrade to the next higher version will be done before the operating system support period expires.
 If this is no longer supported, the LRZ provides a new virtual server with an up-to-date operating system.
 After an appropriate migration phase, the obsolete server is shut down.
 The customer must plan for sufficient experience to reactivate the desired services when the operating system is renewed.